April 19, 2024

 ‘Alternative Dispute Resolution’ (ADR) offers parties flexible and informal ways to resolve their disputes, such as mediation, arbitration, and negotiation.
 Although it is voluntary, courts generally encourage it and may penalise parties who unreasonably refuse or fail to engage in ADR in good faith.
 This emphasises the importance of resolving disputes outside of formal court proceedings.

-The CPR encourages parties to consider ADR as a means of achieving a swift and cost-effective resolution to their disputes, while also alleviating the burden on the court system.
+The CPR encourages parties to consider ADR as a means of achieving a quicker and cost-effective resolution to their disputes, while also alleviating the burden on the court system.
 By offering parties the opportunity to engage in constructive dialogue and explore mutually acceptable solutions, ADR promotes cooperation, preserves relationships, and often leads to more satisfactory outcomes than traditional litigation.
 Overall, it empowers parties to take control of the dispute resolution process and find resolutions that meet their needs and interests.

 Trial Witness Statements

 Practice Direction 57AC on trial witness statements in the business and property courts became part of the CPR in April 2021 and introduced major changes.
 It highlights the purpose of a trial witness statement, which is to articulate in writing the evidence that a factual witness would present orally at trial if given the opportunity without a prior statement.
 It serves to inform the parties and the court of the evidence intended for reliance during trial proceedings, thereby supporting the overarching objective and fostering equality among parties.
 Additionally, it facilitates efficient use of trial time by enabling a direct transition into cross-examination and encourages pre-trial settlements.
+The court will take into account adherence to specific rules when considering trial witness statements, emphasizing the importance of following legal expectations to influence the outcome of the case.

 Key requirements include the necessity for witness statements to contain only factual evidence within the witness’s personal knowledge, reference to relevant documents, adherence to best practice guidelines, verification by a statement of truth, confirmation of compliance by the witness, and endorsement with a certificate of compliance by the legal representative.